 With the Sandy Hook families grieving on the five-year anniversary of the mass shooting that took their loved ones, Donald Trump hosted National Rifle Association CEO Wayne LaPierre at the White House Christmas party.

 Trump did not say or tweet anything in remembrance of the 20 children and six adults who were killed by a gunman with an AR-15 on December 14, 2012 in Newtown, Connecticut.

 In response, Nicole Hockley of Sandy Hook Promise, whose son Dylan (6 years old) was killed in the 2012 shooting, penned a statement to Trump, LaPierre and White House press secretary Sara Huckabee Sanders, who told the press corps that no type of firearms regulation could have prevented the Sandy Hook shooting.

 Please read Nicole’s statement and then share it on Facebook and/or Twitter:

 Then Like her Facebook post and leave a loving comment.

-Once you have read Nicole’s statement, click the orange banner above to report taking your action!
+Once you have read Nicole’s statement, click the orange banner below to report taking action!